I know that feeling firsthand.

 That's when I knew: this is the work I'm meant to do.

-I'm the child of Chinese immigrants, raised to keep my head down, be humble, and pursue stability above all else.
-Making a major career change as I turned 40 wasn't the practical choice, but it was the right one for me.
-I never imagined my journey would lead me here, yet I couldn't be happier.
+I'm the daughter of Chinese immigrants, raised to keep my head down, be humble, and pursue stability above all else.
+Making a major career change as I turned 40 wasn't the practical choice, but it was the right one.
+I never imagined my journey would lead me here.
+I couldn't be happier that it did.

-I believe the answers you're looking for are already inside you.
-My job isn't to fix you or tell you what to do—it's to create space for you to think clearly, challenge your assumptions, and reconnect with what you actually want (not what you think you should want).
+My job isn't to fix you or tell you what to do — it's to create the space for you to think clearly, challenge your assumptions, and reconnect with what you actually want.
+Not what you think you should want.

 Master of Science